 Another insurance policy that is handy for the new car owner to have is GAP insurance.
 GAP insurance will cover the difference between what the insurance company pays for a car that has ben damaged beyond repair or stolen, and what is still owed on it.

 This insurance only makes sense to have if the owner of the car expects to owe more than what the car is worth.
 People who pay low down payments that have a high-interest rate, or bought a car that depreciates quickly might want to consider carrying Gap insurance.

 Buying a New Car Insurance Policy

-With a new car there will be comprehensive and collision insurances.
+With a new car, there will be comprehensive and collision insurances.
 These both carry a deductible.
 To make insurance premiums cheaper, the car owner should get the highest deductible affordable.
-It is better for many folks to have a $500 deductible and save $20 or $30 a month that to have a large $2,500 deductible and high montly premiums.
+It is better for many folks to have a $500 deductible and save $20 or $30 a month that to have a large $2,500 deductible and high monthly premiums.

 It is easier than ever for the car owner to get new car insurance now with the internet.
-Getting quotes online is simple and quick.
-Simply type your zip code into the free rates box and compare car insurance quotes now!
+Getting quotes car insurance quotes online is simple and quick.
+Simply type your zip code into the free rates box and start comparing today!